Contact Us

 Developing Markets and Solutions for a Sustainable Economy

-To create green markets and help new entrants enter the sector, Singapore will dramatically simplify the process of getting loans for green projects and defray costs for any related independent reviews of sustainable-linked bonds and greens.
+To create green markets and help new entrants enter the sector, Singapore will dramatically simplify the process of getting loans for green projects and defray costs for any related independent reviews of sustainability-linked bonds and greens.

 A US$2 billion Green Investments Programme has also been created to help build a “climate-resilient portfolio” and set the foundations for green investment capabilities in the financial sector.